oswaldo/hey/README.md

 ### Short term

-* Useful aliases for git and sbt
+* Useful aliases for git, sbt and docker
 * Commands to easy the tool extension
 * Config file for default option and argument values
 * "Summary verbosity"